Pinhais, Paraná, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Check that you get the necessary kind.
-The vast majority of adapters that you can buy are just plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and N. Be careful to find the correct kind.
+The vast majority of adapters that you can buy are just plug changers and require your devices to change the voltage themselves.
 If yours can't do that they could burn up.
-This one should be appropriate for most countries.
+This one should work in most locations.

 August